Ritulkr/Amazon-Clone/README.md

 # Amazon Clone

 This repository contains a clone of the Amazon website, created for practicing web development skills.
-The project focuses on the front-end development using HTML, CSS, and JavaScript.
+The project focuses on front-end development using HTML, CSS, and JavaScript.

 ## Table of Contents